AidenAquarium/huffman-compression/README.md

 A file compression utility using Huffman Coding.
 This project analyzes character frequencies in a text file, builds a Huffman tree, and encodes each character with optimized variable-length binary codes.

-*This project was completed as a course assignment, demonstrating practical application of data structures and file compression algorithms.*
+*This project was completed as a course assignment from Fall Semester 2025, demonstrating practical application of data structures and file compression algorithms.
+Some files were given as a baseline for the project.*

 ---